 The Robbie Dean Centre is a beacon of hope for families and individuals in distress or crisis that sheds light on their journey to wellness.

-For Robbie Dean, growing up in Renfrew County meant going to a small high school, having best friends since childhood, working a part time job, having a girlfriend and a pick-up truck and spending countless hours riding a snowmobile or ATV.
-But at 17 years old he also became more and more depressed and feeling unworthy and hopeless.
+For Robbie Dean, growing up in Renfrew County meant going to a small high school, having best friends since childhood, working a part-time job, having a girlfriend and a pick-up truck and spending countless hours riding a snowmobile or ATV.
+However, at 17 years old he also became more and more depressed and feeling unworthy and hopeless.